-The applicant is seeking a Conditional Use Permit (CUP) for Alcoholic Beverages for On-Premises Consumption (4COP) on 5.78 acres in conjunction with a 123,265 sq. ft., six floor hotel with 208 guest rooms and roof top bar/restaurant.
-The applicant states, "they are seeking a CUP for Alcoholic Beverages for On-Premises Consumption (4COP) for the entire hotel including the roof-top bar/restaurant, guest rooms and any outdoor areas such as swimming pool areas, outdoor bars, and any other areas around the Hotel".
+The applicant is seeking a Conditional Use Permit (CUP) for Alcoholic Beverages for On-Premises Consumption (4COP) on 4.66 acres in conjunction with a four story hotel with 132 guest rooms.
+The applicant states, "they are seeking a CUP for Alcoholic Beverages for On-Premises Consumption (4COP) for the entire Hotel including the bar, guest rooms, outdoor areas such as swimming pool areas or outdoor bars and any other areas around the Hotel".

-The hotel's restaurant was Administratively Approved for Alcoholic Beverages for On-Premises Consumption in conjunction to a restaurant use only, per zoning application 24AA00021.
+The Hotel's restaurant was Administratively Approved for Alcoholic Beverages for On-Premises Consumption in conjunction to a restaurant use only, per zoning application 24AA00007.
 Brevard County code allows restaurants with 51% or more from food sales to be administratively approved.

 Section 62-1906 requires an application for a CUP for Alcoholic Beverages for On-Premises Consumption in conjunction with a bar.
-This CUP request exceeds the Administrative approval authority by staff.

-The request is for 5.78 acres being a part of Lot 2, Block B, Viera Boulevard Commercial Center I-Phase 1 as recorded in Plat Book 67, Pages 46-52 and a Part of Lot 3 Block D, Viera Boulevard Commercial Center II as recorded in Plat Book 68, Page 67.
+The request is for 4.66 acres of Lot 2, Block B, Viera Boulevard Commercial Center III as recorded in Plat Book 69, Page 44.
 The parcel is currently zoned PUD (Planned Unit Development) and is in the Viera DRI (Development of Regional Impact).

-The site has access to Fresh Springs Lane a Tract/Right-of-Way which has access to Lake Andrew Drive a County Maintained Right-of-Way.
+The site has access to Lorkey Lane a Tract/Right-of-Way which has access to Porada Drive and Hennessy Place, County Maintained Right-of-Ways.

-The applicant included the approved site plan, 21SP00019, with the CUP application showing the overall developed site along with parking, ingress/egress on the parcel.
-On premises consumption of alcohol would be allowed on the entire property unless the Board stipulates any restrictions.
+The applicant included the approved site plan, 21SP00035, with the CUP application showing the overall developed site along with parking, ingress/egress on the parcel.
+On premises consumption of alcohol would be allowed on the entire property unless the Board stipulates restrictions.

-The hotel will also include outdoor swimming pool with pool deck area, fitness room and roof-top bar/restaurant areas.
+The hotel will also include outdoor swimming pool with pool deck area, fitness room and bar areas.